Procurement & RFPs

 - Doing Business with Tri-Valley Transit

 Tri-Valley Transit, Inc. (TVT), formerly Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, is a non-profit corporation providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
-The company’s procurement office is located at the ACTR office in Middlebury, Vermont.
+The company’s procurement office is located at the TVT Addison Office in Middlebury, Vermont.
 Both agencies provide the full range of rural transit and paratransit services.